iGEM-HBUT-China/igem-uploads/README.md

 ### 1. Upload single file to specific directory

 You can upload a file in a specified local directory to a remote directory.
-Files will be upload to remote root if you omit the _target_directory_ argument.
+Files will be uploaded to remote root if you omit the _target_directory_ argument.

 ```python